Travel Vaccines and Advice for the Turks and Caicos Islands

 Unaccompanied minors need a valid passport and notarized consent from their parent or legal guardian to leave the islands.

-What is the Climate Like in the Turks and Caicos Islands?
+What Is the Climate Like in the Turks and Caicos Islands?

 Turks and Caicos enjoy a tropical climate with about 350 days of sunshine every year.
 They have a hot and cool season only a small variance between them.
 Eastern trade winds help keep the islands more temperate with consistent breezes.